Home

 Jump back to short list of topics

-I know the news media has been pretty negative lately about the employment landscape...and you might be at the end of your rope.
+I know the news media is often negative about the employment landscape...and you might be at the end of your rope.
 But, you need to ignore these sweeping mega-trends and stay focused on your individual job search.

 Fact: There are always jobs out there.
 People die, quit, retire, get fired, relocate, and get promoted.
 Not all companies are struggling in this economy.
 It's true...unemployment is 9.5%...but, that means 90.5% have jobs.
 Your job is out there patiently waiting for you.
 You just have to find it by putting yourself at the right place at the right time.
 Stay in the game.
 Do something daily to keep yourself exposed to job opportunities.